PramudiR/PramudiR/README.md

 ## 🔍 What I'm Working On

+At **Axion Solutions**, and **Kainovation Technologies** I cotribute to advanced AI systems with multi-agentic architechtures and versartile AI solutions.

 At **Life Intelligence Group**, I lead the architecture and development of advanced AI solutions — from intelligent chat systems to multi-modal generative engines.

 I specialize in full-stack AI engineering, combining LLMs, generative models, and custom-built pipelines into production-grade systems.

 ### Current Roles
+- **Senior Data Scientist** – Kainovation Technologies & Axion Solutions (🇱🇰)
 - **Senior AI/ML Engineer** – Life Intelligence Group (🇦🇺)
-- **Senior Data Scientist** – Kainovation Technologies & Axion Solutions (🇱🇰)

 ---